ashutoshtanwar1/Notty/README.md

 ## Installation

 To install the extension, follow these steps:

-1. Clone or download the repository to your local machine.
+1. Download extension from here [Notty](https://github.com/ashutoshtanwar1/Notty/files/10788004/Notty.zip).
 2. Open Chrome and navigate to `chrome://extensions`.
 3. Turn on Developer mode in the top right corner of the page.
-4. Click on the "Load unpacked" button and select the extension folder.
+4. Click on the "Load unpacked" button and select the downloaded extension folder.

 The extension should now be installed and ready to use.